Devin E. Naar

 Portrait of Devin Naar smiling, in suite jacket

-Sephardic Studies Program Chair, Isaac Alhadeff Professor of Sephardic Studies, Associate Professor of History and Jewish Studies
+Sephardic Studies Program Chair, Isaac Alhadeff Professor in Sephardic Studies, Associate Professor of History and Jewish Studies

 Ph.D.
 Stanford University